The Clinical Experience

 Athletic Training is an Allied Health Care profession that is inherently clinical in nature.
 As such the clinical education component of the major is considered the pinnacle of the course of study as students prepare to be practicing professionals in Athletic Training.

-The PLNU Athletic Training Education Program (ATEP) requires the Athletic Training Student (ATS) to complete a 6-semester clinical education program at the clinical affiliates listed below.
-These educational experiences occur under the direct supervision of Certified Athletic Trainers and other allied healthcare professionals—including primary care and orthopedic physicians, physical therapists, and physician assistants—who serve as Clinical Instructors in the ATEP.
+The PLNU Athletic Training Program (ATP) requires the Athletic Training Student (ATS) to complete a 6-semester clinical education program at the clinical affiliates listed below.
+These educational experiences occur under the direct supervision of Certified Athletic Trainers and other allied healthcare professionals—including primary care and orthopedic physicians, physical therapists, and physician assistants—who serve as Clinical Instructors in the ATP.

 - Point Loma Nazarene University

 - Helix High School

 - Valletta Orthopedics (Orthopedic and Arthroscopic Sports Injury Specialists)

 - Rehab United Physical Therapy and Sports Performance

 Throughout the clinical courses, the Athletic Training Student (ATS) is assigned to an clinical preceptor who has primary responsibility for the athletic health care of athletes/patients.
 The clinical preceptor is in constant supervision of the ATS by being within sight and sound of the ATS and the client they are serving in order to protect the interests of the athlete being cared for and to provide feedback for the ATS.

 Student clinical skills and proficiencies are assessed frequently.
 Students must demonstrate progressive clinical proficiency to do well in each successive clinical course which culminates with a clinical capstone course, Clinical Preceptorship, in which a mock certification examination is completed.

 Before applying for admission to the ATP 36 hours of PLNU Athletic Training clinical observation must be completed.
 Arrangements must be made with the Head Athletic Trainer to schedule observation appointments.